Heavy damage to Fighter Command airfields following four major attacks.

 At 15:30 hours, five further raids, totalling about seventy aircraft, crossed the coast between Dover and Dungeness.
 Some formations circled along the coastline, while others pressed inland toward Maidstone and the Thames Estuary.
 Bf 109s carried out bombing attacks on Hawkinge and Lympne, though neither airfield suffered serious damage.
 Detling was struck again, its wireless mast destroyed and the Officers’ Mess demolished, leaving the airfield unserviceable.
 At Dover, Bf 110s strafed the balloon barrage and succeeded in bringing down two balloons.

 At 17:30 hours, another formation of Do 17s struck Biggin Hill.
 The sector operations room received a direct hit from a 500 lb bomb and was destroyed, severing all but one of thirteen communication lines and wrecking the Defence Teleprinter Network.
 Workshops, stores, and the armoury were set ablaze, and four Spitfires were destroyed on the ground.
-Six RAF squadrons engaged the raid but were unable to prevent the attack; however, No. 603 Squadron claimed a Bf 109, which crashed at Chilham.
+Six RAF squadrons engaged the raid but were unable to prevent the attack; however, a Bf 109E-4 (W.Nr.
+4020) of III./JG 53 was shot down by Sergeant J. Stokoe of No. 603 Squadron during combat over Kent.
+The aircraft crashed at Bush Field, Hurst Farm, Chilham, and Oblt.
+O. Bauer was killed.

 Heroines of Biggin Hill